 TGbk Editor: Insert the new subclause 36.3.XX at TBD as follows

-27.3.18a.2 HE TB Ranging NDP
+36.3.XX EHT TB Ranging NDP

-The format of an HE TB Ranging NDP is shown in Figure 27-46e (HE TB Ranging NDP format).
+The format of an EHT TB Ranging NDP is shown in Figure 36-E (EHT TB Ranging NDP format).

-Figure 27-46e—HE TB Ranging NDP format
+Figure 36-E—EHT TB Ranging NDP format

-The HE TB Ranging NDP has the following properties:
+The EHT TB Ranging NDP has the following properties:

-Uses the HE TB PPDU format but without the Data field.
+Uses the EHT TB PPDU format but without the Data field.

+The U-SIG field is encoded in the same way as in the EHT TB PPDU, i.e, the UL/DL subfield is set to 1 and the PPDU Type and Compression Mode subfield is set to 0.

-The HE-STF field in HE TB Ranging NDP is the same as the HE-STF field in a HE TB PPDU
+The EHT-STF field in EHT TB Ranging NDP is the same as the EHT-STF field in an EHT TB PPDU

-Uses HE-LTFs or secure HE-LTFs when the TXVECTOR parameter SECURE_LTF_FLAG is set to 0 or 1 respectively.
+Uses EHT-LTFs or secure EHT-LTFs when the TXVECTOR parameter SECURE_LTF_FLAG is set to 0 or 1 respectively.

-Secure HE-LTFs use randomized HE-LTF sequences, pseudorandom and deterministic per stream phase rotation and when the TXVECTOR parameter TX_WINDOW_FLAG is set to 1, a frequency domain flat top window is used instead of the frequency domain rectangular window; see 27.3.18b.6 (Construction of secure HE-LTF symbols).
+Secure EHT-LTFs use randomized EHT-LTF sequences, pseudorandom and deterministic per stream phase rotation and when the TXVECTOR parameter TX_WINDOW_FLAG is set to 1, a frequency domain flat top window is used instead of the frequency domain rectangular window; see 36.3.TBD (Construction of secure EHT-LTF symbols).

-Uses HE-LTF repetitions, if indicated in the TXVECTOR parameter LTF_REP by values larger than one.
+Uses EHT-LTF repetitions, if indicated in the TXVECTOR parameter LTF_REP by values larger than one.

-The HE-LTF field of an HE TB Ranging NDP consists of a single HE-LTF User Block.
-The HE-LTF User Block contains one or more HE-LTF Repetition Blocks, and the number of HE-LTF Repetition Blocks is equal to LTF_REP.
-Each HE-LTF Repetition Block in the HE-LTF User Block comprises of one or more HE-LTF symbols, NHE-LTF specified in the Common Info field within the Sounding Ranging Trigger frame.
+The EHT-LTF field of an EHT TB Ranging NDP consists of a single EHT-LTF User Block.
+The EHT-LTF User Block contains one or more EHT-LTF Repetition Blocks, and the number of EHT-LTF Repetition Blocks is equal to LTF_REP.
+Each EHT-LTF Repetition Block in the EHT-LTF User Block comprises of one or more EHT-LTF symbols, NEHT-LTF specified in the Common Info field within the Sounding Ranging Trigger frame.

-Has a Packet Extension (PE) field that is 4 µs in duration.
-No energy is transmitted during the first 1.6 µs of the PE field if the HE-LTF field is using the secure HE-LTF, similar to no energy being transmitted during the GI of HE-LTF symbols.
+Has a Packet Extension (PE) field that is 8 µs in duration.
+No energy is transmitted during the first 1.6 µs of the PE field if the EHT-LTF field is using the secure EHT-LTF, similar to no energy being transmitted during the GI of EHT-LTF symbols.

 No beamforming steering matrix is applied to the waveform.

-For transmission of HE-LTFs, if NSTS = NTx, the Q matrix shall be an Identity matrix, and if NSTS < NTx, the Q matrix shall be an antenna selection matrix with no antenna swapping.
+For transmission of EHT-LTFs, if NSTS = NTx, the Q matrix shall be an Identity matrix, and if NSTS < NTx, the Q matrix shall be an antenna selection matrix with no antenna swapping.
 The Q matrix becomes an Identity matrix when all 0 rows are removed.

-The only supported mode is the 2x HE-LTF with 1.6 µs GI, with HE single stream pilot HE-LTF mode.
-The other combinations of HE-LTF modes and GI duration are disallowed.
+The only supported mode is the 2x EHT-LTF with 1.6 µs GI.
+The other combinations of EHT-LTF modes and GI duration are disallowed.

-The number of HE-LTF symbols in an HE TB Ranging NDP is the product of the number of HE-LTF symbols in an HE-LTF Repetition Block, NHE-LTF and the number of HE-LTF repetitions, given in LTF_REP.
-A value of LTF_REP equal to 1 indicates no repetition, i.e., a single HE-LTF Repetition Block is included in an HE-LTF User Block, and a value of LTF_REP greater than 1 indicates the use of repetitions, i.e., multiple HE-LTF Repetition Blocks are included in the HE-LTF User Block.
-The sum of Tx power shall remain constant throughout the entire HE TB Ranging NDP PPDU.
+The number of EHT-LTF symbols in an EHT TB Ranging NDP is the product of the number of EHT-LTF symbols in an EHT-LTF Repetition Block, NEHT-LTF and the number of EHT-LTF repetitions, given in LTF_REP.
+A value of LTF_REP equal to 1 indicates no repetition, i.e., a single EHT-LTF Repetition Block is included in the EHT-LTF User Block, and a value of LTF_REP greater than 1 indicates the use of repetitions, i.e., multiple ETH-LTF Repetition Blocks are included in the EHT-LTF User Block.
+The sum of Tx power shall remain constant throughout the entire EHT TB Ranging NDP PPDU.

-When the TXVECTOR parameter SECURE_LTF_FLAG is set to 0, HE-LTFs as defined in Subclause 27.3.11.10 (HE-LTF) are used in each HE-LTF Repetition Block.
+When the TXVECTOR parameter SECURE_LTF_FLAG is set to 0, EHT-LTFs as defined in Subclause 36.3.12.10 (EHT-LTF) are used in each EHT-LTF Repetition Block.